vdedios/miniRT/README.md

 When executing the program you can add some extra flags which will add more value to your scenes such as color filtering, lighting effects or drawing a reference set of axis.

 ### Standard options:
 For the standard compilation you can output rendered scenes in a .bmp file.
+(You can also do this with bonus option)
 ``` bash
 --save #save rendered scene in a .bmp file.
 Scene will be output in ./output_bmp folder
 ```